Harold F. Kress: Filmography

-Awards
+Awards and nominations

 Kress was nominated for the Academy Award for Best Film Editing for Dr. Jekyll and Mr. Hyde (1941), Mrs. Miniver (1942), and The Yearling (1947).
 Kress won his first Academy Award for How the West Was Won (1962).
 He was nominated again for The Poseidon Adventure (1972), and would win again for the 1974 action film The Towering Inferno with son Carl Kress.
 Only a handful of editors have received more than Kress' six nominations and two Academy Awards.

 He won the Eddie award of the American Cinema Editors for How the West Was Won (1962), and he was nominated for The Poseidon Adventure (1972) and The Towering Inferno (1974).
 In 1992 he received their Career Achievement Award.